top of page

 I played an active role in the ideation process, contributing to the definition of core game mechanics and the overall game loop.
 I was instrumental in designing the various rooms of the manor, including level design elements and traps, and implemented the majority of these designs in Unity.

-Our main goal during this part of the project was to create detail documentation dissecting our mechanics detailing the player skills, the parameters, level of difficulty and the goals.
-We wanted to really detail how these mechanics would work but we also aimed to balance difficulty as well as balance the engagement of the different player skills.
+Our goal during this part of the project was to create documentation dissecting the mechanics, player skills, parameters, level of difficulty, and goals.
+We wanted to detail how these mechanics would work but we also aimed to balance difficulty and the different player skills.

 Level design

 Having done this work of dissecting the mechanics was a huge help when designing the levels and their different puzzles.
-This helped to balance how many players where needed in the room, the visibility of the puzzle, the number of interactions and the general complexity of each room.
+This helped to balance the number of players needed in the room, visibility, interactions, and complexity of each room.

 During the design process, our main goals were to establish the manor as a fully-fledged entity and to foster cooperation between the players.
-We turned the manor into a threatening entity by incorporating impactful signs and feedbacks in collaboration with the programming and sound design teams, such as screen shake, light flickering, and SFX to heighten tension.
+We turned the manor into a threatening entity through impactful signs and feedback in collaboration with the programming and sound design teams, such as screen shake, light flickering, and SFX to heighten tension.

 Elements like the timer, procedural generation of the manor, room shuffling, and randomized appearance of trap hallways added layers of urgency and unpredictability.

-Lastly, we fostered cooperation by forcing players to split into teams and created puzzles that required the collaboration of two or three players.
+Lastly, we fostered cooperation by forcing players to split and creating puzzles that required the collaboration of two or three players.